cdk-patterns/serverless/the-efs-lambda/README.md

 - POST - Send a message (whatever you send in the body is the message)
 - DELETE - Deletes all stored messages

-The URL for the HTTP API to use these commands will be printed in the CloudFormation stack output after you deploy
+The URL for the HTTP API to use these commands will be printed in the CloudFormation stack output after you deploy.

+Note - After deployment you may need to wait 60-90 seconds before the implementation works as expected.
+There are a lot of network configurations happening so you need to wait on propagation